Of all types of business, the real estate industry is one of the most client-centric.

 As a rule, CRM solutions for real estate have built-in tools for enhancing external business communications — automated follow-up emails, reminders, custom email templates, live chats, etc.

-By automating your communication channels you can, on the one side, omit mistakes when entering customers’ contact info, on the other hand – provide prompt and relevant feedback.
+By automating the communication channels you can omit mistakes when entering customer contact info and provide relevant feedback.

 Custom templates can be helpful in case you track the performance of your email campaign – message opens, and link clicks.